mafortin/mprage-like/README.md

-# *MPRAGElike: a novel approach to generate pseudo T1w images from Multi-Contrast Gradient Echo images for brain segmentation*
+# *MPRAGE<sub>like</sub>: a novel approach to generate T1w images from Multi-Contrast Gradient Echo images for brain segmentation*

 ---

 ## Overview

 This repository contains the code required to produce MPRAGE*like* images directly from Multi-Parameter Mapping (MPM) or Variable Flip Angle (VFA) images without the need to calculate quantitative maps.

 This technique can become particularly interesting for long neuroimaging protocols with a MPM protocol and where scan time can become particularly long.
-The MPRAGE*like* images have shown promising results in typical neuroimaging analysis tasks like automatic brain segmentation where high similarity was observed with actual MPRAGE images [see related publication under review from *Fortin
+The MPRAGE*like* images have shown promising results in typical neuroimaging analysis tasks like automatic brain segmentation where high similarity was observed with actual MPRAGE images [see accepted publication in Magnetic Resonance In Medicine from *Fortin
-M.-A. et al.*, 2024].
+M.-A. et al.*, 2025].

 ---